quicwg/wg-materials/interim-19-05/arrangements.md

 # QUIC Working Group Interim Meeting - May 2019

-This is the arrangements page for the QUIC Working Group's seventh Interim Face-to-Face meeting, hosted by Cloudflare in London, United Kingdom.
+This is the arrangements page for the QUIC Working Group's eighth Interim Face-to-Face meeting, hosted by Cloudflare in London, United Kingdom.